HarshBansal2k01/notes-app-assignment/README.md

    ```

 ## Environment Variables
-The backend server requires a `.env` file to store sensitive details such as the database URI and other configuration settings.I have not shared it as it contains sensitive details and URL and also it is a best practise to follow
+The backend server requires a `.env` file to store sensitive details such as the database URI and other configuration settings.
+I have added the .env file so that the project can run

 **Example `.env` file:**
 ```